-See sections: A.12, A. 13, B.1, E 3.2, B.6, C. 1.20.
-C Complies ⊠ Explanation □
+See sections: A.12, A. 13, B.1 , B.2, B.6, C .1.20.
+Complies ⊠ Explanation

-- 2. That when the parent company and a subsidiary are listed on the stock market, both should publicly and specifically define: - a) The respective areas of activity and possible business relationships between them, as well as those of the listed subsidiary with other group companies. - b) The mechanisms in place to resolve any conflicts of interest that may arise.
+- That when the parent company and a subsidiary are listed on the stock market, 2. both should publicly and specifically define: - The respective areas of activity and possible business relationships between them, as well as those of the listed subsidiary with other group companies. - The mechanisms in place to resolve any conflicts of interest that may arise. b)